Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-As a company which covers members in multiple states, we have the unique ability to use lessons we’ve learned from partnerships in one state to benefit our members in all locations.
+As a company that covers members in multiple states, we have the unique ability to use lessons we’ve learned from partnerships in one state to benefit our members in all locations.
 When we wanted to improve care for children with asthma, one approach was to give a face-lift to the way clinics treat asthma patients.
 It is part of an innovative project called Enhancing Care for Children with asthma that partners with the American Lung Association of New Mexico.
 The project has generated some dramatic results.
-In the first two years, results from 12 New Mexico clinics show that the number of asthma-related visits to emergency departments as well as the number of hospital stays for their young patients with asthma are down a whopping 80 percent.
+In the first two years, results from 12 clinics in New Mexico showed the number of asthma-related visits to emergency departments - as well as the number of hospital stays for their young patients with asthma - are down a whopping 80 percent.

 It works like this:

 The future of health care is about creating solutions to problems.
 By creating partnerships with other innovators in the communities we serve, we can make progress in improving the health of everyone.

 “One of the biggest challenges we faced was trying to standardize care across all providers,” says Dr. Kristina Gutierrez-Barela of the Rio Rancho Clinic.

 In clinics like Rio Rancho, staff turnover can be high and patients often walk in without appointments.
 The clinic was good at treating asthma crises, but there never seemed to be enough time to teach children and their caregivers how to manage the illness on a day-to-day basis so they could avoid those crises.